hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ## Extra Code Snippets

-To facilitate implementation of pre-residual networks in pytorch and to give a full example of how to implement the signal propagation plotting, we provide additional code snippets in [PyTorch](https://pytorch.org).
+To facilitate the implementation of pre-residual networks in pytorch and to give a full example of how to implement the signal propagation plotting, we provide additional code snippets in [PyTorch](https://pytorch.org).

 #### Pre-activation ResNets